top of page

 We are in a banner decade for witnessing checks and balances at work.
 Unfortunately, many have fallen prey to the intense polarization and, the "evolution" of the Republican party.

 The Judicial Branch has a role to play investigating the Executive branch.
-We praise lower courts for upholding the 2022 election, and assisting the Biden DOJ in its investigations of Trump and his violent extremists.
-On the negative side, we condemn the regressive actions of the new 6-3 majority wrt voter rights, gun control, the power of execute government agencies to move climate change action, Roe, etc.
+We praise lower courts for upholding the 2020 election, and assisting the Biden DOJ in its investigations of Trump and his violent extremists.
+On the negative side, we support President Bidens scathing assessment of the 6-3 Supreme Court majority in granting extensive immunity to the President, while also curtailing Congress' right to legislate guardrails.
+We also oppose actions since John Roberts joined the Court wrt voter rights, gun control, repeal of Roe, the power of government agencies to guard our environment, to move climate change action, etc.

 The Democratic Party